hleee/real-world-vue/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Shout-out to...
-[Vue Mastery](https://www.vuemastery.com/) for making our coronavirus house arrests enriching with Free Week 2020.
+[Vue Mastery](https://www.vuemastery.com/) for making our coronavirus house arrests vuesome with their Free Week 2020.
 Stay safe everyone! ✌️